Oh, hey there! Guess who else sometimes feels defeated and exhausted in motherhood?

 For my youngest, (15 months) I stay very close and watch him carefully.
 I also fill the large storage bin with just a little tiny bit of water.
 A swim diaper helps on the days I have the energy to change it.

-You can find a full list sensory water activities here.
+You can find a full list of sensory water activities here.

 6. Stretch the mouth and neck muscles